jbs4bmx/HoltzmanShield/README.md

 "[SPT]" = Your SPT-AKI folder path

 1. Extract the contents of the zip file into the root of your [SPT] folder.
+  - That's the same location as "Aki.Server.exe" and "Aki.Launcher.exe".
-2. Edit the Config if you want to.
+2. Edit the Config to enable it.
+You can narrow down the different head areas (segments) if you want to.
 3. Profit.